PDP-10/its/README.md

 1. First, magnetic tape images are created from files in `src` and `bin`.
-There are two bootable tapes, and one tape with files in DSKDMP backup format.
+There are two bootable tapes, and one tape with files in DUMP backup format.

 2. Then the tapes are used to create a file system on an RP06 disk and populate it with a minimal system, and also source code.

-3. Next, the system is booted from the disk, and MIDAS is invoked to assemble ITS from source code.
+3. Next, the system is booted from the disk, and the following programs are rebuilt:

+   - MIDAS, the assembler.
+   - DDT, debugger and HACTRN user login shell.
+   - The ITS monitor (kernel).
+   - DUMP, tape backup and restore.

 4. Finally, the whole file system is dumped to tape.